-There are three Online Math League contests spread throughout the school year: one in November, one in late January/early February, and one in March.
-These tests may be taken online or with paper and pencil.
-Immediately following each contest, students’ names (or code numbers, if they prefer) and scores are entered into our website, where they are immediately and proudly displayed.
-Certificate templates for improvement and also for participation are also provided.
-At the end of the year, high-scoring teams and top individuals from every team entered win awards.
+There are three Online Math League contests spread throughout the school year: one in November/December, one in late January/early February, and one in March.
+These tests are taken with paper and pencil.
+Immediately following each contest, students’ names (or code numbers, if they prefer) and scores are entered into our website and listed in national/international standings.
+Certificate templates for improvement and also for participation are also provided upon request.
+At the end of the year, high-scoring individuals from every team entered win awards.
 High scoring individual entrants win awards as well.

 Who is eligible to join Online Math League competitions?

 Online Math League contests are open to school and homeschool teams.
 They are also open to individual students who wish to compete (such as homeschoolers or students whose schools are not in our competitions).
 Students from around the world are eligible to compete in Online Math League contests.

 What grade levels may participate in your contests?

 Our contests are grade-level specific and are offered at 2nd grade, 3rd grade, 4th grade, 5th grade, 6th grade, 7th grade, 8th grade, and Algebra levels.